 - Keep Emergency Generators in Peak Condition

-- Reduce Engine Maintenance Cost and Increase Fuel Mileage
+- Reduce Engine Maintenance Costs and Increase Fuel Mileage

-According to the US Energy Information Administration, the national average retail price of highway diesel fuel was $4.127/gallon on 4/16/12.
-We all need the most from our fuel, and fuel economy is more important than ever.
-It is crucial for long term fuel storage and generators for mission-critical environments to maintain fuel quality.
+According to the U.S. Energy Information Administration, the national average retail price of highway diesel fuel was $3.178/gallon in 2018.
+We all need to get the most from our fuel, so fuel economy is extremely important.
+It is crucial for long-term fuel storage and for proper generator operation that mission-critical environments maintain fuel quality.

 Diesel fuel is naturally unstable.
-Over time it will form sediments, larger fuel particles, and accumulate water.
+Over time, it will form sediments, form larger fuel particles, and accumulate water.
 The quality of your fuel begins to deteriorate in as little as 6 months.